shenef/Boktai-Speedrunning/src/shinbok/any.md

 **Clock Tower**

-- Talk to Eliot (old man with glasses).
+- Talk to Ennio (old man with glasses).
-- Talk to Eliot again and change the time to July 21st 2005 10PM (2005/07/21 22:XX).
+- Talk to Ennio again and change the time to July 21st 2005 10PM (2005/07/21 22:XX).
 Seconds aren't important so you can keep these.
 ![](./assets/images/clock_tower_igt.webp)
-- _Ideally you should now have around 3452 Solls, the essential items for the route costs about 2950._
+- _Ideally you should now have around 3452 Solls, the essential items for the route cost about 2950._

 **Garage**